MomiQB/MomiQB/README.md

 ---

 Thanks for stopping by!
-I'm always open to collaboration or just a friendly chat about AI, mathematics, or even circus-theatre. 😊
+I'm always open to collaboration or just a friendly chat about AI, mathematics, or anything interesting, really.
+Feel free to reach out! 🔥

 <!--